Foreign exchange guide to Azerbaijan and the Azerbaijani manat

-No, the Azerbaijani Manat is freely available and convertible.
+No, the Azerbaijani manat is freely available and convertible.
 See guide: What is a closed currency?

-Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).
+You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Azerbaijan it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

 Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Azerbaijani manat deposited into the recipient bank account and less margins and fees kept by the banks!